yochaigal/cairn/adventures/conversions/feast.md

 - Conversion by [Pat Eyler](https://footofthemountainadventures.blogspot.com/)

 ## General Notes
-- The stats for any creatures or NPCs are listed in the location where they appear.
+- Creature and NPC stats are listed in the location where they appear.
 -

 ## Locations